 There are a number of ways to keep code and documentation in sync, such as using a tool like DocSync or keeping the two files in the same repository.
 Whichever approach you choose, the important thing is to make sure that code and documentation are always in sync.

 What's next for fast software development for startups?

 Assuming you are asking what the future of fast software development for startups is, here are a few potential trends:

-- More startups will embrace the lean startup methodology and build MVPs to validate their ideas before going all-in on development.
+- More startups will embrace the lean startup methodology and validate a product idea before going all-in on development with MVP developers.